ParthhShah/Movie-Recommendation-/README.md

-Sure!
-Here’s a more professional version of your README file:

----

 # Movie Recommendation System

 This project implements a movie recommendation system using two different methods: **Collaborative Filtering** and **Content-Based Filtering**.
 The dataset used consists of three CSV files: